Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 EngageIDE connects to a command line compiler and debugger
 to provide visual build error correction and debugging.

-## EngageIDE: An EngageUI IDE for wxWidgets
-EngageIDE is an IDE for designing (activity-based) Engage UIs using wxWidgets.
-It's source code has 2 parts:
+EngageIDE's source code has 2 parts:
 1. Source code for the classes, structs and functions
 that comprise the EngageUI toolkit -- about 3000 LOC.
 This code can directly be used to create an EngageUI app.